 - a.
 Cylinder should be stored in a specifically assigned location and protected against tampering by unauthorized individuals.
 Oxygen cylinders shall not be stored in aircraft servicing and maintenance areas of aircraft hangars and should, preferably be stored in a separate building. - b.
-Oxygen cylinders shall not be stored near flammable materials (such as petroleum products), other readily combustible substances, or in the same
+Oxygen cylinders shall not be stored near flammable materials (such as petroleum products), other readily combustible substances, or in the same area as compressed combustible gases.
+Empty and full cylinders should be stored separately with empty cylinders clearly marked.

-- area as compressed combustible gases.
-Empty and full cylinders should be stored separately with empty cylinders clearly marked. - c.
+- c.
 Each cylinder should be clearly marked to indicate its content.
 Breathing oxygen cylinders should not be mixed with other oxygen cylinders. - d.
 Cylinders shall be stored so that they are never allowed to reach a temperature exceeding 52°C. When stored in the open they should be protected against direct rays of the sun in localities where extreme temperatures prevail, and from the ground beneath to prevent rusting. - e.
 Cylinders should be protected against abnormal mechanical shock liable to damage the cylinder, valves or safety devices.
 Valve protection caps should also be used when cylinders are not connected in use. - f.
 When moving cylinders, care should be exercised to prevent dropping, which may cause damage to the cylinder, valve or safety devices.
 Lifting magnets, slings of rope/chain, or any other device in which the cylinders themselves form a part of the carrier should not be used for hoisting oxygen cylinders.
 When transported on hand/power trucks or tractors, cylinders should be secured in the upright position.

-15.8.4 Liquid oxygen storage
+14.8.4 Liquid oxygen storage

 - a.
 Liquid oxygen shall be stored outdoors or in a detached non-combustible structure if the quantity exceeds one day's need.
 Smaller quantities should be located outdoors, in a detached non-combustible structure or in a cut-off room provided the cut-off room has effective ventilation and necessary doorways protected by fire doors with ramps or curbs to prevent entrance of flammable liquids and exit of liquid oxygen. - b.
-Storage areas shall be reserved for liquid oxygen storage and be clearly placarded c.
-The construction and occupancy of liquid oxygen storage areas shall be strictly non-combustible and have no floor drains.
-Wall scuppers (not connected to drainage systems) are recommended.
+Storage areas shall be reserved for liquid oxygen storage and be clearly placard.